A vibrant new Christchurch has emerged following the devastating 2011 earthquake that claimed so many lives and some 80 percent of the CBD.

 Take advantage of the extensive walking trails, explore the New Zealand native gardens or simply laze away an afternoon on the Archery Lawn.

-Christchurch is a very bike-friendly city, and Vintage Peddler offers a three-hour city tour on their classic bikes.
+Christchurch is a very bike-friendly city, and Chill offers a two-hour guided city tour on classic bicycles.
 The tour takes in Hagley Park, the Avon River, and the new shopping and arts precinct.
-Ride right into the warehouse-style C4 Coffee House for a well-earned coffee break.
-On Saturdays, guests have the chance to pedal out to historic Riccarton House and Bush for the farmers’ market.
-However, if you prefer to do your own thing, Vintage Peddler will rent you a bicycle and away you go.
+However, if you prefer to do your own thing, Chill will rent you a bike and away you go.

 Stop and smell the roses, literally, in the stunning Christchurch Botanic Gardens.
 The Central Rose Garden has dozens of varieties.
 At nearby Antigua Boatsheds, you can enjoy one of the city’s best known activities — punting on the Avon River.
 Just northwest of the Botanic Gardens and Hagley Park, Mona Vale house is a beautiful spot to wander or enjoy a relaxing lunch.